Apply for Family Cast

 Pageant participants are responsible for their own housing.
 The majority of participants are able to find convenient housing options in Nauvoo when arrangements are made just after they receive notice of acceptance.
 For housing options in Nauvoo, please refer to the following websites:

 Pageant participants have the option of participating in the pageant meal program.
 Lunches and dinners are served cafeteria-style by a contracted caterer.
 Participants may select any combinations of meals (lunch only, dinner only or both lunch and dinner) per week for the duration of their stay.
 Meal selections cannot be changed during pageant participation.
-To participate in the pageant meal program, a deposit totaling 50% of the cost will be due by March 1, 2013.
-The remaining balance will be due by May 1, 2013.
+To participate in the pageant meal program, a deposit totaling 50% of the cost will be due by March 15th of the current year.
+The remaining balance will be due by May 1 of the current year.